-Eric has started a little tradition where we head to Amish country every year around my birthday.
+Eric started a little tradition where we head to Amish country every year around my birthday.
 We rent the same cabin and spend a couple of days wandering around Amish shops, bakeries and eating the best food in the local restaurants.

-I even purchased a cookbook from one of the restaurants because we love Amish food so much, and I wanted to try and replicate some of the recipes at home.
+A few years ago, I purchased a cookbook from one of the restaurants because we love Amish food so much, and I wanted to try and replicate some of the recipes at home.

 - 1/4 cup mayonnaise